gmtsciencedev/scitq/docs/install.md

 - scitq Ansible code is really about deploying in the cloud, so you should set up a [provider](specific.md#providers-configuration).
 - You should set up the [security](#security) as it is a reasonable idea when operating in a public cloud.
 - You should add some [storage](#define-a-storage-component).
-- You should deploy a docker [private registry](specific.md#docker-private-image-registry-management).
+- Unless you use only public docker images, you should deploy a docker [private registry](specific.md#docker-private-image-registry-management).

 In this file we will finish with manual worker deployment and security.